Bachelor of Arts in Art History & Global Cultures

 Bachelor of Fine Arts in Design

-This program is for students with strong professional interest in design; desire to select a concentration and specialize in either Interface Design, Motion, 3D, or Marketing; and desire to complete a capstone thesis project in design.
+This program is for students with a strong professional interest in design; a desire to select a concentration and specialize in either Interface Design (formerly known as 'graphic design'), Motion Graphics, 3D Design, or Marketing; and a desire to complete a capstone thesis project in design.

 For more information on degree requirements please visit Bachelor of Fine Arts in Design Bulletin.